exeterhems/hums_responsiveness/README.md

   * Additional processing (e.g. standardised PBMs and PROMs, recoding to set base case)
   * Hausman test and Breusch-Pagan Lagrange multiplier (LM) to determine whether random effects is appropriate
   * Pooled OLS regression on PBMs with continuous or categorical PROMs and with IEQ
-  * Check regression assumptions (no outliers, normality of residuals, homoscedasticity of residuals, no multicolinearity, linear relationships)
+  * Check regression assumptions (no outliers, normality of residuals, homoscedasticity of residuals, no multiearity, linear relationships)
 * `15 Longitudinal analysis all phases output tables.do`
   * Outputs results into Excel tables (instead of copy+paste of tables from Stata)
 * `16 Longitudinal analysis all phases bonferroni and ranking.do`